Injection molding cooling solutions

 The Importance of Cooling Towers in the Plastic Injection Molding Process

 Cooling towers are typically installed on the rooftop or in a corner outside the production facility.
-While this placement saves space, it often leads to neglected maintenance, resulting in dirty external surfaces and scale buildup, which can affect the cooling efficiency and temperature control of the injection molding equipment.
+While this saves space, it often leads to neglected maintenance — resulting in dirty surfaces and scale buildup, which can affect the cooling efficiency and temperature control of the injection molding equipment.

 Impact of Poor Cooling Tower Maintenance